dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/cdi-reviews/_index.md

 ## Follow-up

-A CDI follow-up review is a case that has already been reviewed at least once by a CDS within Fusion CAC.
+A CDI follow-up review is a case that has already been reviewed at least once by a CDI within Fusion CAC.
 A CDI review for inpatient charts *must* have a working DRG associated to be considered reviewed.
 If no DRG then the patient is considered new.
 A follow-up review is a subsequent review of the first.
 The default interval for review is every 24hrs until the patient is discharged; however, CDI staff can override this interval by changing the next review date on the [Code Summary](https://dolbeysystems.github.io/fusion-cac-web-docs/general-user-guide/account-screen/account-viewers/code-summary/) viewer.

 ![Next Review Date](2025-02-20_ChartReview1.png)

 A CDI user can change the interval that the chart is routed back to a queue.
 Changing the calendar date in the "Next Review Date" field to a future date will tell the chart to not route back to the “Follow-up Review” queue until the current calendar date matches the date selected by the user.
-A CDS can complete as many follow-up reviews as needed.
+A CDI can complete as many follow-up reviews as needed.

 ## Reconciliation